AquaAuma/review_gist/README.md

-## Taxonomy: the foundation of global biodiversity synthesis
+## Why taxonomy has a much larger impact on biodiversity and conservation science than you think

-Code to produce figures for the manuscript Contributors to analyses: A.A.
+- Code to produce figures for the manuscript
+- Contributors to analyses: A.A.
 Maureaud, M. Lucas, Y. Sica, E.L.
 Sandall

 ## Code